Rossana Briceño: Early life and education

 Rossana Maria Briceño was born on July 26, 1968, in the vibrant town of Orange Walk, Belize.
 She holds a bachelor's degree in special education from Northeastern Illinois University (NEIU) and a master's degree in educational leadership from the University of North Florida.
 In 2018, she furthered her education by completing a specialized program at Houston Baptist University, focusing on diagnostics assessment and curriculum development at the master's level.

 Personal life

 Rossana Briceño has been married to the current prime minister of Belize, Hon.
 John Briceño, since November 9, 1987.
 The couple has three children named Daniel, John, and Andre and a granddaughter named Celeste.

 Career in education

-Rossana Briceño's career in education began at the Stella Maris Government School, the only school in Belize dedicated to teaching special needs students.
+Rossana Briceño's career in education began at the Stella Maris Government School, the only school in Belize dedicated to teaching students in special education.
 Her passion for inclusive education was nurtured here as she worked with these remarkable students.
 She then spent 33 years at St. Peter’s Anglican School, where she transitioned from teacher to principal, serving in the latter role for 13 years.
 As principal, she oversaw the implementation of a fully functional special needs center within the school, fostering an environment of equal opportunity and growth for her students and their families.